gnmmarechal/moon-whitelister/README.md

 # moon-whitelister
-A Lua Whitelister for the PlayStation Vita.
+A Lua Whitelister for the PlayStation TV.
 Based on Lua Player Plus by @Rinnegatamante

+This utility replaces the PSTV's whitelist files with the ones embedded with it, allowing the PS TV to play titles not whitelisted by Sony, like Gravity Rush.